20 August 2021

 Hidden Players in the Food Chainonline course

 A healthy environment, including healthy soils, plants and animals, is essential for human well-being.
 One Health is an interdisciplinary framework that helps us to understand the processes that shape and connect global health.

-• Explore connections between plant, animal and human health on excursions to different food production systems, whilst enjoying beautiful Switzerland.
+- Explore connections between soil, plant, animal and human health in different food production systems.